maizzle/maizzle.com/content/docs/tailwindcss.md

 </table>
 ```

 Read more about the concept of utility-first CSS and familiarize yourself with the syntax in the [Tailwind CSS docs](https://tailwindcss.com/docs/utility-first).
-And if you're using VSCode, make sure to install the [Tailwind CSS IntelliSense](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss) extension.
+And if you're using VSCode, make sure to install the [Tailwind CSS IntelliSense](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss) extension, to get autocompletion and hover tooltips for Tailwind classes.

 ### Components